Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity I: Nielsen complexity

 References~\cite{Balasubramanian:2019wgd,Balasubramanian:2021mxo} studied time-dependent trajectories generated by the SYK Hamiltonian on the unitary manifold.
-The authors showed that the unitary's geodesic distance from the origin is lower-bounded by a geodesic whose length grows linearly with time.
-This linear growth is truncated at conjugate points.
-At a conjugate point, the geodesic does not result from extending an earlier-time geodesic; a shorter path connects the origin to the unitary.
+The authors showed that the geodesic distance from the origin to the time evolution operator is lower-bounded by a geodesic whose length grows linearly with time.
+This linear growth is truncated at conjugate points along the geodesic.
+There is a shorter path connecting the origin to a conjugate point than the one produced by extending the earlier time geodesic.
+It is possible that the linear growth is truncated even earlier by global obstructions -- geodesics that wind in some other direction around the unitary group to the same point -- but these are much more difficult to study, as we will discuss in Sec.~\ref{sec:generalresults}.
 Conjugate points in the critical complexity geometry described at the end of Sec.~\ref{subsec:geometricNielsen} are pushed to infinity \cite{Brown:2021uov}.
 Therefore, the linear growth of Nielsen's complexity in that geometry persists for a time exponential in the number of qubits.
-In the context of spin chains, Brown showed that many complexity geometries' diameters are exponentially large in the number of qubits \cite{Brown:2022phc}.
-This exponential relation is necessary for the complexity to saturate at an exponentially large value (Fig.~\ref{fig:TimeEvolGen}).
+In the context of spin chains, Brown showed that many complexity geometries have diameters that are exponentially large in the number of qubits \cite{Brown:2022phc}.
+This exponential relation is necessary for complexity to saturate at an exponentially large value (Fig.~\ref{fig:TimeEvolGen}).

-We have argued that Nielsen's complexity exhibits one behavior characteristic of quantum complexity: linear growth.
-Nielsen's complexity reproduces the other behavior---the switchback effect---in toy models~\cite{Brown:2017jil}.
+We have argued that Nielsen complexity exhibits one behavior characteristic of quantum complexity: the initial linear growth.
+Nielsen complexity also reproduces the other behavior---the switchback effect---in toy models~\cite{Brown:2017jil}.
 Qualitative features similar to the switchback effect are also displayed by single-qubit and two-qubit systems~\cite{Caginalp:2020tzw}.
-However, the comprehensive picture of the emergence of the switchback effect from the complexity geometry is still lacking and is one of the important open questions that future research in this area should address.
+However, a comprehensive picture of the emergence of the switchback effect from the complexity geometry is still lacking and is an open question for future research.